 ©April 1993, Cathy Myers, All Rights Reserved

-This article was originally published in the April 1993 issue of Welcome Home, the journal of our nonprofit organization Family And Home Network.
+This article was originally published in the April 1993 issue of Welcome Home, the journal of our nonprofit organization Family and Home Network.
 Cathy is executive director of FAHN.
 Her children are now adults, each running their own creative businesses.
 Her daughter is the mother of two little boys who are living and learning without school and with lots of time for play, exploring nature, and exercising their muscles, imaginations and curiosity.
 Her son and his wife are the parents of a lively toddler, and they've arranged their paid work hours at different times so they can provide most of the care of their son themselves.